 Our Founder : The Short Version …

 Simply, I am here to help you!
-I have been helping parents across the country navigate the school system, negotiating IEP & 504 Plan intervention, and consulting in complex casework, including behavior and Gifted Education, since 1998.
-An “insiders perspective” as an experienced educator; behavior specialist, school administrator, gifted coordinator, and K-8 teacher, I have walked in the very same shoes as most of the team members across the table.
+I have been helping parents across the country, like you, navigate the school system, negotiating IEP & 504 Plan intervention, and consulting in complex casework, including behavior and Gifted Education, since 1998.
+Due to the “insiders perspective” as an experienced educator; special education director, behavior specialist, school administrator, gifted coordinator, and K-8 teacher, I have walked in the very same shoes as most of the team members across the table.
 As a result, the advocacy services provided are founded upon a deep understanding of the processes, behavior, child development, instruction, and ideally, a collaborative framework rather than conflict and adversarial relations.
 After doing this work for over 24 years, I have learned it’s best to navigate this path with as little residue as possible and do everything to support you through partnership.

 Due to the complex nature of kids today, educational advocacy resources are now one of the primary tools informed-parents seek out within the special needs process.
-As a result, our practice has expanded across the country and has established partnership with a team of exceptional advocates supporting parents on this path.
-Also, Larry recently served for two years as a Behavior Specialist and Social Emotional Learning Trainer; so his insights and expertise goes way beyond IEP and 504 paperwork; it reaches into the classroom and creates supports for children and teachers.
-As a result, he also coaches and trains special education advocates so they can serve parents nationwide due to the never-ending need for advocacy for “no one should never go it alone!”
+As a result, we have been working with families across the country.
+Also, I recently served as a District Special Education Director, Behavior Specialist and Social Emotional Learning Trainer; so I bring to the conversation insights and expertise way beyond IEP and 504 paperwork; it reaches into the classroom and creates supports for children and teachers.
+As a result, I also coach and train special education advocates so they can serve parents nationwide due to the never-ending need for advocacy for “no one should never go it alone!”